freelawproject/hr/handbook/simple-ira.md

 The [maximums that invividuals can contribute][irs-cr] vary year to year.
 The following apply unless over age 50 (in which case other details apply):

+ - 2025: The limit will be 110% of whatever the IRS says, but they have not yet published the 2025 limits.
  - 2024: $16,000/year
  - 2023: $15,500/year
  - 2022: $14,000/year